ajwills72/rmip/docs/teacher_notes.md

 ## Week 7: Finish data collection

 Both sessions are dedicated to the completion of data collection, plus any support students need for any R worksheet.

+Again, group leaders should make sure experimental data are being correctly saved on JATOS.

 ### Homework